netscaler/netscaler-helm-charts/netscaler-node-controller/README.md

 >
 > 1. Ensure that the subnet that you provide in "network" is different from your Kubernetes cluster
 > 2. Ensure that the VXLAN ID that you use in vxlan.id does not conflict with the Kubernetes cluster or NetScaler VXLAN VNID
 > 3. Ensure that the VXLAN PORT that you use in vxlan.port does not conflict with the Kubernetes cluster or NetScaler VXLAN PORT.
+For example, Calico in VXLAN mode uses UDP port `4789` by default, so on such clusters set `vxlan.port` to a different value such as `4790`.
+> 4. **Partial rollback:** the liveness/readiness probes require a controller image `3.1.0+` (which writes `/tmp/cnc-alive` and `/tmp/cnc-ready`).
+If you roll back to this chart but pin an older controller image, also roll the chart back or set `healthProbes.enabled=false`, otherwise the liveness probe restarts the pod (CrashLoopBackOff) and blocks the rollback.

 For example:
 ```